Air quality warnings

 About air quality warnings

-• help people make informed choices about reducing their exposure to elevated concentrations of air pollutants
+• help people make informed choices to reduce their exposure to elevated air pollution levels

 • provide vulnerable individuals and the general public with health advice developed by BC health agencies